What does tomorrow hold for us and what can we do to drive positive change in the world? That was the topic of discussion at this dinner

 Hosted by Michael von Schlippe, president of Media Publishares, the event saw guests in rapt discussion over a bespoke menu thoughtfully curated by the hotel’s Chef’s Table restaurant.
 The menu was a highlight reel of the kitchen’s signature dishes, such as salad of Alaskan king crab, cep mushroom tortellini and pan-seared Wagyu beef striploin; the latter was paired with an exquisite 2012 Perrier-Jouët Belle Epoque Rosé.

 Among the guests was Turochas Faud, CEO of Pace, who revealed that his new venture was an extension of his dreams: to create something that would bring positive impact to the greatest denomination.
-Through Pace – an alternative payment and financing platform – Faud hopes to build financial inclusion and sustainable spending for the everyday consumer through interest-free instalments.
+Through Pace – an alternative payment and financing platform – Faud hopes to build financial inclusion and sustainable spending for the everyday consumer through interest-free installments.

 Andrew Dixon, director of Nikoi and Cempedak Islands, chimed in with his aspirations; to be more sustainable in as many areas of his business as much as possible in order to drive better results for not just his stakeholders and guests, but for those in the neighbouring community as well.